BND Hamburger Icon

 • Business plans: Demographics give you the information you need to determine the likely size of your target market for your business plan.

-• Image building: By knowing the age, social class, gender and other demographics of your current consumers and target audience, you can develop your company’s logo, imagery and branding to best appeal to your customer base.
+• Image building: By knowing the age, social class, gender and other demographics of your current consumers and target audience, you can develop your company’s logo, imagery and branding to appeal to your customer base best.

-• Media use: Demographics help you better determine how to spend your ad budget.
-If you have an older target audience, using social media to reach them may not be as effective, as social media audiences tend to be younger (though that trend is changing).
+• Media use: Demographics help you determine how to spend your ad budget better.
+If you have an older target audience, using social media to reach them may not be as effective as social media audiences tend to be younger, although that trend is changing.
 [Related article: How to Target Older Demographics With Social Media Marketing]

 How do companies use demographics in marketing?